snavarro89/ng2-smart-table/README.md

 * Show cells as view mode when they are not editable in edit mode
 * Custom function for determining whether cell is editable.
 Exposes Cell object so you can use data to determine if you want (isEditableFunction)
 * Event emitter for when an auto-complete cell is completed (a choice is made).
 The event includes the row so you can insert data based on completion chosen (use row.setData())
+* Custom select actions

 ### Demo